 Fortunately 2.0 has a cleaner, more intuitive layout.
 WordPress junkies (like myself) will feel right at home with the WP admin-like left navigation.
 My original hesitation to make the switch to 2.0 (after all, I had just become accustomed to 1.9) was unfounded.
-The learning curve was surprisingly narrow for 2.0 and I was running quality audits in no time.
+The learning curve was surprisingly gradual for 2.0 and I was running quality audits in no time.

 Cosmetic/UX upgrades aside, the new version boasts some other features including more URLs crawled/second, powerful filters and reports, and new metrics for individual URLs.

 Finding out that half of your pages are non-indexable might be a big deal (depending on the reason for this).
 Diving into this report will let you unpack the reasons for the non-indexable status of these URLs.
 Find out whether these pages are not being indexed due to canonicalization, or having a no-index, nofollow, disallow, or other robot directives and if the pages are paginated.

 In the age of Panda, you don’t want to be the site with countless thin content pages.
 The “Min Content/HTML Ratio” section will show you which pages have a relatively low volume of content.
 This is a great metric for finding low contest pages to address.
 You can use the Deeprank and Level metrics to prioritize.